Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models: Additional experimental details and results

 We consider all SLiCEs on this benchmark except sparse due to the lack of an efficient implementation.
 All SLiCEs use

 and two stacked blocks consisting of the sequence layer, a linear layer followed by a tanh activation function, and layer normalisation.
-For the diagonal and Walsh--Hadamard SLiCE variants, we consider hidden dimensions of $128$ and $512$, corresponding to $128$ and $512$ non-zero parameters per state-transition matrix, respectively.
-For all other SLiCE variants, the number of non-zero parameters in the state-transition matrix is fixed at $512$.
-For DPLR we consider ranks of $r=1,2,4,8$, and for block-diagonal we consider two variants, $b_i=b$ for all $i$ with $b=2,4,8,16$, and $b_i=1$ for $i=1,\ldots,k-1$, and then a final dense block $b_k=b$ for $b=2,4,8,16$, referred to as diagonal-dense LNCDE (D-DE-LNCDE).
+For the diagonal and Walsh--Hadamard SLiCE, we consider hidden dimensions of $128$ and $512$, corresponding to $128$ and $512$ non-zero parameters per state-transition matrix, respectively.
+For all other SLiCEs, the number of non-zero parameters in the state-transition matrix is fixed at $512$.
+For DPLR we consider ranks of $r=1,2,4,8$, and for block-diagonal we consider two variants, $b_i=b$ for all $i$ with $b=2,4,8,16$, and $b_i=1$ for $i=1,\ldots,k-1$, and then a final dense block $b_k=b$ for $b=2,4,8,16$, referred to as diagonal-dense SLiCE (D-DE-SLiCE).
 Due to issues with convergence, Walsh--Hadamard's diagonal matrix $D^i_{\theta}$ is parametrised to take values between $-1$ and $1$.